 There is no specific target and the Plymouth Together Fund will welcome donations from fundraisers for the foreseeable future.
 We will continue to work hard to learn what our communities need to ensure, where possible, money is granted to have the maximum effect and positive outcome.

-We are aware that some fundraisers are expecting to take donations for up to three months before passing money on to the fund, or are planning events for November and December, so there is unlikely to be a full understanding as to what has been achieved so far for some time.
+We are aware that fundraising activity is ongoing, so there is unlikely to be a full understanding as to what has been achieved so far for some time.

 Who oversees the fund?